tkareine/hackers-tiny-slide-deck/README.md

   // calls `installSlides`, `installNavigation`, and `markInstalled`
   installAll: () => undefined,

-  // makes keyboard shortcuts available
+  // makes keyboard shortcuts and swipe gestures available
   installNavigation: () => undefined,

   // wraps content into `<div class="htsd-slide">` tags, to be used as slides